Planning an accessible trip

 - get directions and alerts on the move

+Mobility aids including wheelchairs, scooters, walking frames, prams and strollers can safely board and travel on all metro and light rail services and most trains, buses and ferries.
 If you are travelling with a wheelchair or scooter, check that it fits the mobility aid specifications for public transport.

-If travelling by train, check upcoming trackwork.
+If travelling by rail, check upcoming trackwork and travel alerts.

 View maps of major transport interchanges showing the location of platforms, stops, wharves, lifts, toilets and exits.